-We sitisch great value to the consent of our shareholders.
-We will therefore put the remuneration policies for the Statutory and Supervisory Boards to void a tou al Xolin To20.
-The Works Council has issued a positive recommendation to the Supervisory Board with regard to the proposed remuneration policies.
-The remuneration report will be submitted to the 2020 AGM for an advisory voide.
+We strach great value to the consent of our shareholders.
+We will therefore put the remaneration policies for the Statutory and Supervisor Boards to vote at our AGM in 2020.
+The Works Council has issued a positive recommendation to the Supervisory Board with regard to the proposed remaneration policies.
+The remaneration report will be submitted to the 2020 AGM for an advisory yout.